-The AEC's low level radioactive waste (LLRW) (or simply low level waste, LLW) management strategies are to do the best to reduce the waste volume, renovate the waste treatment technology, ensure the safety of the storage and actively promote the final disposal program.
-Until the end of August 2015, a total of 100,277 drums (55-gallon each) of the LLW are stored in Taiwan (not including those stored in the offshore islet Lanyu).
-Among them, more than 90 percent of the LLW, by volume, was generated by the three operating NPPs, while the hospitals, research institutes and the industry accounted for the rest.
-The Lanyu storage facility, located on an offshore islet Lanyu, provides an interim storage for the solidified LLW since 1982.
-This facility, designed to store 98,112 drums of the LLW in 23 semi-underground engineered trenches, reached its full capacity in 1996.
+The AEC's low level radioactive waste (LLRW) (or simply low level waste, LLW) management strategies are to do the best to reduce the waste volume, increase the waste treatment efficiency, ensure the safety of the storage and actively promote the final disposal program.
+Until the end of August 2017, a total of 100,277 drums (55-gallon each) of the LLW are stored in Taiwan (not including those stored in the offshore islet Lanyu).
+Among them, more than 90 percent of the LLW, by volume, was generated by the operating NPPs, while the hospitals, research institutes and the industry accounted for the rest.
+The Lanyu storage facility, located on an offshore islet Lanyu, provides a temporary storage for the solidified LLW since 1982.
+This facility, designed to store 133,728 drums of the LLW in 23 semi-underground engineered trenches, and stop receiving LLW since 1996 due to opposition from local residents.
 New storage facilities have been constructed at each nuclear power plant site to accommodate the newly generated LLW.

-With the use of the High Efficiency Solidification Technology (HEST) developed by the Institute of Nuclear Energy Research (INER) and as a result of the plant staff's efforts, the annual generation of the solidified LLW from the 3 operating NPPs drastically dropped from a peak of nearly 12,000 drums (200 liters each) in 1983 to only about 176 drums in 2014, as shown in Figure 6.9.
+With the use of the High Efficiency Solidification Technology (HEST) developed by the Institute of Nuclear Energy Research (INER) and as a result of the plant staff's efforts, the annual generation of the solidified LLW from Chinshan, Kuosheng and Maanshan NPPs drastically dropped from a peak of nearly 12,000 drums (55-gallon each) in 1983 to only about 189 drums in 2018, as shown in Figure 6.7.